The SUMIF Function in Apple Explained

-The best method to sum a group of numbers with a single criteria is the SUMIF function
+The best method to sum a set of numbers using a single criteria

 Things to Know

-- There are three arguments you should satisfy for the SUMIF function to work.
-They are the test-values, the condition, and the sum-values.
+- There are three arguments in the SUMIF: They are test-values, condition, and sum-values.

 - With this function, you are limited to a single condition only.
-If you have more than a single condition to SUM, you'll want to use the SUMIFS function instead (notice the "s" at the end of IF to represent more than one).
+That means you can't sum numbers that have x and y attributes.
+However, if you have more than a single condition required to sum, then use the SUMIFS function instead (notice the "s" at the end of IF to represent more than one condition).

-How to Use the SUMIF Function in Apple Numbers
+How to Use the SUMIF Function in Numbers

 To use the SUMIF function, first confirm you have only a single condition as your criteria.
 If you have more than one condition to SUM, then it's necessary to use the SUMIFS function.
 Figuring out which function to use is sometimes trickier than you think.
 Here's an example: